VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS/README.md

 ## Usage

 Submission commands for a range of different batch systems can be found in [submissionCommands.dat](./scripts/submissionCommands.dat).
-Modify accroding to your local needs.
+Modify according to your local needs.